danoli3/ofxCocosDenshion/README.md

 This currently will work with iOS Projects.

-I found that the default ofxiOSSoundPlayer while great for single audio files being played, it really started to lag when playing multiple sounds all the time (say in a game environment).
+I found that the default AVSoundPlayer while great for single audio files being played, it really started to lag when playing multiple sounds all the time (say in a game environment), or you happen to call play on a sound effect for example.
 This was making the games drop about 10-25 FPS intermidently when playing sound.

 Working in live iOS Projects:
 ===========